angelaorebaugh/angelaorebaugh.github.io/_pages/about.md

 ---
 permalink: /
-title: "A hacker's mindset, a mindful approach—bridging technology and well-being."
+title: "A hacker's mindset, a mindful approach" #—bridging technology and well-being
 excerpt: "About me"
 author_profile: true
 redirect_from: